 Four hours.
-Using major Supreme Court decisions and a case study approach, this course will examine and analyze American constitutional structures and a selection of civil liberties guaranteed in the Bill of Rights.
+Using major Supreme Court decisions and a case study approach, this course examines and analyzes American constitutional structures and a selection of civil liberties guaranteed in the Bill of Rights.
+Gen Ed: SW, Ql

 POS 3345 CONFLICT AND WAR